 Step 1: Create the Contract

-- Open Settings then Contracts on the Business web app
+- Open Organizations, then your organization, then Contracts on the Business web app

 - Click New Contract for the employee (or yourself)